-Australian food shows the influence of multicultural cuisines from the earliest settlers to the Mediterranean and Asian influence in 19th and 20th century.
+Australian food shows the influence of multicultural cuisines from the earliest settlers to the Mediterranean and Asian influence in the 19th and 20th century.

 Eating the local food is a great way of discovering the tradition and the culture of a place while getting to know the relation locals have developed to food over the centuries.

-Popular Australian Food you must try
+Some most popular Australian Food you must try.

-Here are my picks.
+Here are my favourite Australian foods:

 The Australian Avocados

-One of the popular Australian smokos (Aussie slang for short break/snacks) is the famous smashed avocado on toast.
-I love the juicy Australian avocados in all variations.
-By adding it to fresh mixed salad, with scrambled eggs, with pasta or as a topping on ice cream.
-Avocados have a thick skin and are easy pack so you can eat them on the go too.
+One popular Australian smokos (Aussie slang for short break/snacks) is the famous smashed avocado on toast.
+I love the juicy Australian avocados in all variations, by adding it to fresh mixed salad, with scrambled eggs, with pasta or as a topping on ice cream.
+Avocados have thick skin and are easy to pack, so that you can eat them on the go too.

 Australian Tropical Fruits

-The Aussie Barbecue
+A traditional Aussie Barbecue

 Almost all green common picnic areas of cities and towns are equipped with Barbecue grills.
-Moreover in cities you may also stalls, called “sausage sizzles”, selling all kind of take away roasted meat.
-If you plan to go on Tours around Australia, for sure an Aussie barbecue will be on the menu.
-Australian meat is good and tasty, from beef steak to sausages fried on onions to kangaroo steak, the choice is huge.
+Moreover in cities, you may also stalls, called “sausage sizzles”, selling all kind of take away roasted meat.
+If you plan to go on Tours around Australia, for sure, an Aussie barbecue will be on the menu.
+Australian meat is good and tasty, from beefsteak to sausages fried on onions to kangaroo steak, the choice is huge.

 The Australian Burger with beetroot